MattRonan/StackPedal/README.md

 Use a hand drill to make 1/16" pilot holes for all the plastic panels and connect them with #4 wood screws.

-At this point you can use a thin layer of silicone or other adhesive to glue a sheet of foam to the bottom of the pedal to increase friction with the floor.
+At this point you want to put some kind of grippy backing onto the bottom of the pedal.
+The cheapest option is standard 2mm craft foam and some kind of adhesive such as hardware store silisone.
+You could also try adhesive-backed tapes or furniture sliders, which will probably provide better grip at higher cost.

 ### Software: